mhweiner/autorel/README.md

 - Bumps the version based on the commit messages
 - Creates a new release on GitHub with Release Notes
-- Publishes the release to NPM
+- Publishes the package to NPM
-- Runs any arbitrary command or bash script after the release is complete
+- Runs any arbitrary command or bash script

 **✅ Conventional Commit and SemVer Compliant**
 - 100% compliant with Conventional Commits and SemVer out of the box, including "!" for breaking changes